gennyble/wikarden/meta/pocketbook.md

 I wrote here once "could also have an online service similar to Hatena but it seems I was beat to it (unsurprising!) by {!Sudomemo}!
 Figure out how Flipnote Studio talks to Flipnote Hatena and maybe we can directly integrate with them!

 [Sudomemo]: https://www.sudomemo.net/

+---

+## Conversion Clipboard
+A dear friend told me they convert heic files to a format that most other computers can read by taking a screenshot of the image in OSX's image viewer.
+This disturbed me.

+A clipboard that reads the mime type and, upon some key combination (configurable, default to a variation fo ctrl+v), opens a menu that allows you to choose how to paste it.
+Whether that's as it is or converting an image to png/jpep/webp or an audio file to mp3/wav.